krysros/Marker/INSTALL.md

 Log in
 ------

-Log in as admin using default password: admin
+Log in as "admin" using default password: admin

 Set up an admin account and create user accounts.